An Interview with the Man Behind the Global Drug Survey

 Question is, do people buy more drugs online?
 If they’re impulse buying, that’s not good.
 For sure, some people’s baskets are filling up with random shit I bet they did not plan on buying before they logged in.
 We hope to answer that concern this time.

 According to your data, online drug markets have been growing pretty much exponentially since about 2008.
-How long until my friendly neighbourhood dealer starts feeling his livelihood affected?
+How long until my friendly neighborhood dealer starts feeling his livelihood affected?

 Well, in the face of competition, your dealer might just stop selling shitty products and improve their service.
 But it’s like anything, like video shops and phone shops, some things survive and some don’t.